StrucEng-Library-kfmresearch/strucenglib-website/README.md

-# compas API documentation
+# Compas API Documentation

-This branch hosts the API documentation of the version compas_fea used in struc eng library.
+This branch hosts the API documentation of the version of compas used in struc eng library.
 We commit a built snapshot in the repository.

 To rebuild the documentation: